IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 - Dropbox integration: for uploading files from the Dropbox API.
 - Apache: a web server that can "reverse proxy" Glassfish applications and rewrite HTTP traffic.
 - Shibboleth: an authentication system described in :doc:`shibboleth`.
 Its use with Dataverse requires Apache.
+- OAuth2: an authentication system described in :doc:`oauth2`.
 - Geoconnect: :doc:`/user/data-exploration/worldmap` describes the feature and the code can be downloaded from https://github.com/IQSS/geoconnect

 System Requirements